Norm crooks his finger, smiles. “Would you like to see the New Yankee Workshop? It’s in the basement.”

 “Mmm,” you murmur, approving.
 “I’m not sure yet.
 I need some time.”

 “I can mount it with a French cleat,” he says quickly.
-“I also have a sash saw, a scroll saw, a coping saw.
+“I also have a sash saw, a scroll saw, and a coping saw.
 I even have a Japanese pole saw.”

 “Norm, slow down.”